-July 4th heatwave set to hammer US may bring ‘ring of fire’ effect
+July 4th heat wave set to hammer US may bring ‘ring of fire’ effect

-A Fourth of July weekend heatwave will put the ‘fire’ in ‘fireworks’ for much of the U.S.
+A Fourth of July weekend heat wave will put the ‘fire’ in ‘fireworks’ for much of the U.S.

-A Fourth of July weekend heatwave will put the ‘fire’ in ‘fireworks’ for much of the U.S., a report said Thursday — with the potential for a “ring of fire” effect to bring storms to parts of the Midwest.
+A Fourth of July weekend heat wave will put the ‘fire’ in ‘fireworks’ for much of the U.S., a report said Thursday — with the potential for a “ring of fire” effect to bring storms to parts of the Midwest.

 “The first half of July looks to have well-above-normal temperatures, at pretty high probabilities, beginning around the Fourth of July or slightly before,” Jon Gottschalck, chief of the Operational Prediction Branch at the National Weather Service’s Climate Prediction Center, told NBC News.